theMathR/Bloblife/README.md

-# Slime mold fight
+# Bloblife
-A game made in Python about [slime molds](https://en.wikipedia.org/wiki/Slime_mold)
+A game made in Python about [blobs](https://en.wikipedia.org/wiki/Physarum_polycephalum).